ralismark/sike-lipu/README.md

 This repo still showcases how the above are implemented.
 The webring can be run locally using the `serve.sh` script and accessed at `http://localhost:5000`, provided that docker is installed.

+**If you're looking to build a webring inspired by this, have a look at the [wreath webring template](https://github.com/ralismark/wreath-webring-template)!**